Lemon Mug Cake is a quick, tasty, single-serving breakfast or dessert treat, reminiscent of a lemon poppy seed muffin!

 That being said, I decided to break my own rules here, because every single mug cake recipe I’ve shared up to this point has been made and photographed in the same, plain, straight-sided white mugs.
 But today, I was feeling rather rebellious and I-wanted-to-use-a-more-interesting-mug-for-my-pictures, dang it.
 So I tried the recipe in this light blue number with angled sides.
 And you know what?
 The world didn’t end.

 One last thought — and I haven’t tried this yet, but I plan to once I recover from having heartily sampled so many lemony mug cake trials today.
 But how good would this Lemon Mug Cake be if you converted it to a molten mug cake of sorts by spooning a bit of lemon curd on top to sink down and create a gooey lemon center?!
 Simply take a tablespoon or two of lemon curd and dollop it into the center of the batter.
 Helloooo, yum.

 That’s it, folks.
-You’re T-minus 5 (or less!) minutes away from lemony sweet treat perfection.
+You’re T-minus 5 (or less!) minutes away from a shortcut version of lemon poppy seed muffin perfection.
 Because really…those cute little poppy seeds wouldn’t lie. 😉